COMMUNITY SERVICES

 For more information about or to participate in these programs, call Angie Sullivan at (660)-665-9855

-JAMISON STREET COMMUNITY GARDEN
+JAMISON STREET COMMUNITY GARDEN:

 The Jamison Street Community Garden in Adair County provides support, supplies, and garden plots to community gardeners.
 This program aims to help lower-income individuals, the elderly, people with disabilities, children, and others who might not be able to have a garden on their own.
 It’s our belief that the opportunity to garden helps people stretch their food dollar and improve their nutritional intake.
 Community gardens also improve the overall quality of life in neighborhoods by encouraging self-sufficiency and a sense of community among participants.

-The Steps to Success program engages youth ages 14-18, and community members in understanding, believing, advocating and/or acting on behalf youth in Adair, Clark, Knox, Scotland and Schuyler counties.
+The Steps to Success program engages youth ages 14-18, and community members in understanding, believing, advocating and/or acting on behalf of youth in Adair, Clark, Knox, Scotland and Schuyler counties.
 Through the completion of this 12-week session, participants gain a stronger sense of self-worth and become empowered to seek answers and advocate for personal and community betterment.
 Volunteering within the school and community promotes a sense of ownership that lead to youth taking an active role in school and community issues.
 In addition, through these civic engagement opportunities, community members are mobilized to support the needs of area youth which will ultimately develop connections between program participants and community leaders.

-THE VOICE
+THE VOICE:

-The VOICE project began in as a way to address the issues of vocational aspiration and career awareness in local elementary children.
+The VOICE project began as a way to address the issues of vocational aspiration and career awareness in local elementary children.
 Low-income children may be exposed to a limited variety of vocations/professions and their personal aspirations may be reflective in this limited exposure.

 The Program lasts from 60 to 180 minutes.
 Participants are led to a common area where they are given a brief overview of what they’ll be doing.
 Following this, children are issued Job Passport Cards.
 Volunteers assist in transitioning small groups of participants to various stations that represent one of the six career paths.
 Participants complete a 10-minute block with each station.
 Before moving to the next station, their Job Passport card is stamped in colored ink to correspond with the six career paths’ coloring.
 Following a visit to all of the booths, participants return to the common area and begin a process to “vote” on their favorite booth.
 Each participant is given an aspiration token that can be used to cast a vote for their favorite booth.
 The voting session serves as a catalyst for discussion regarding their experiences.
 All participants are given a home discussion sheet so they can continue their conversation about vocational aspirations and career awareness with their caregivers.